nbdc-datahub/hbcd-docs/docs/access/metadata.md

 </div>
 </p>

+A unified naming convention has been generally implemented for both instrument and field names of the tabulated data.
+Nonetheless, *in the current release there may be exceptions where the naming standard is not applied for specific field names.* As a result, naming patterns may vary across instruments and variables.
+To enhance interpretability, improved consistency in the naming scheme is planned for future releases.

 ### General Structure

 Most table names in the tabulated data follow a standardized naming convention with the structure: `domain_source_acronym`.
 This convention is designed to provide clarity and consistency across the dataset, making it easier for users to understand the structure and content of the data.
 Each component represents the following: